Total internal reflection fluorescence microscope: Sample

-Dichroic (Dichromatic) Filter
+Dichroic (dichromatic) filter

 The dichroic filter is an edge filter used at an oblique angle of incidence (typically 45°) to efficiently reflect light in the excitation band and to transmit light in the emission band.
 The 45° angle of the filter separates the path of the excitation and emission beam.
 The filter is composed of a complex system of multiple layers of metals, metal salts and dielectrics which have been vacuum-deposited onto thin glass.
 This coating is designed to have high reflectivity for shorter wavelengths and high transmission for longer wavelengths.
 While the filter transmits the selected excitation light (shorter wavelength) through the objective and onto the plane of the specimen, it also passes emission fluorescence light (longer wavelength) to the barrier filter and reflecting any scattered excitation light back in the direction of the laser source.
 This maximizes the amount of exciting radiation passing through the filter and emitted fluorescence beam that is detected by the detector.

-Barrier Filter
+Barrier filter

 The barrier filter mainly blocks off undesired wavelengths, especially shorter excitation light wavelengths.
 It is typically a bandpass filter that passes only the wavelengths emitted by the fluorophore and blocks all undesired light outside this band.
 More modern microscopes enable the barrier filter to be changed according to the wavelength of the fluorophore's specific emission.

 Image detection and resolution

 The image is detected by a charged-coupled device (CCD) digital camera.
 CCD cameras have photon detectors, which are thin silicon wafers, assembled into 2D arrays of light-sensitive regions.
 The detector arrays capture and store image information in the form of localized electrical charge that varies with incident light intensity.
-As shown in the schematic the photons are transform to electrons by the detectors and the electrons are converted to readable electrical signal in the circuit board.
+As shown in the schematic the photons are transformed into electrons by the detectors and the electrons are converted to readable electrical signal in the circuit board.
 The electrical signal is then convoluted with a point spread function (PSF) to sample the original signal.
 As such, image resolution is highly dependent on the number of detectors and the point spread function will determine the image resolution.